mean-expert-official/loopback-component-pubsub/README.md

 # LoopBack Component PubSub

-A [LoopBack Framework](http://loopback.io) Component that provides publish/subscribe over WebSockets.
-This module will provide a publish/subscribe functionallity for [LoopBack Framework](http://loopback.io) Models.
+A [LoopBack Framework](http://loopback.io) Component that provides publish events over WebSockets.

+This module will provide publish/subscribe functionality for [LoopBack Framework](http://loopback.io) Models that implements the `PubSub Mixin`.

 # Publish Subscribe

-The publish subscribe pattern allow clientst to subscribe to specific events, listening for data streams a server publish everytime there are changes.
+The publish/subscribe pattern allow clients to subscribe to specific events, listening for data streams a server publish everytime there are new changes.

 ![Publish Subscribe Pattern](https://blog.gopheracademy.com/postimages/plumbing-and-semantics/pub-sub.jpg)